iblai/.github/profile/README.md

 No vendor lock-in whatsoever: **fully own your code, data and LLMs**.

-Available via SaaS as well as on-premise.
+Available via usage-based SaaS as well as on-premise.

 Join us at partner@ibl.ai